powsybl/powsybl-entsoe/docs/flow_decomposition/algorithm-description.md

 on the network elements' flow, a sensitivity analysis is run.

 The following matrices are calculated using [sensitivity analysis](https://www.powsybl.org/pages/documentation/simulation/sensitivity/) API:
-- $$\mathrm{PTDF}$$ is the matrix of the sensitivity of the network element flow to each network injection shift,
+- $\mathrm{PTDF}$ is the matrix of the sensitivity of the network element flow to each network injection shift,
-- $$\mathrm{PSDF}$$ is the matrix of the sensitivity of the network element flow to each phase shift transformer tap angle change,
+- $\mathrm{PSDF}$ is the matrix of the sensitivity of the network element flow to each phase shift transformer tap angle change,

 ## Flow partitioning